ADACS-Australia/2025-ASA-ECR-WorkshopSeries/_episodes/Workshop2.md

 > The data are here: [SUMSS.tsv](https://github.com/ADACS-Australia/2025-ASA-ECR-WorkshopSeries/raw/refs/heads/gh-pages/data/Workshop2/SUMSS.tsv)
 >
 > - Download the data
-> - Decide what pre-processing needs to be done
+> - Inspect the data and decide what pre-processing needs to be done
 > - Update the `makefile` to include a target called SUMSS, and to include SUMSS data in the clean target
 > - Update `clean_tables.py` to accept SUMSS as a table option, and then perform the relevant cleaning operations
 >